 Solar thermal installation usually costs £3,000 - £5,000 for an average-sized family home.
 This cost is, of course, an estimate and larger homes with a higher demand for hot water may cost up to £7,000.
 You will need around 1m² of solar thermal panels per person living in the home.

 |3||3m²||£3,500 – £4,000|

 |4||4m²||£4,500 – £5,000|

 |6||6m²||£6,500 – £7,000|

 The installation cost will also be impacted by the complexity of the installation.
-If you do not have a hot water cylinder because you have a combi boiler, or your existing hot water cylinder is not solar compatible, you will need to buy one which could cost between £600 – £1,000.
+If you do not have a hot water cylinder or your existing hot water cylinder isn’t solar compatible, you will need to buy one.
+This could come to an additional £600 to £1,000.